|Words: A Poetry and Prose Anthology

 Marian Kaplun Shapiro, thrice Senior Poet Laureate of Massachusetts, is the author of a professional book, many journal articles, about 200 published poems, and three books of poetry.
 A Quaker and a psychologist, she is a devotée of the study of the soul.
 She currently lives in Lexington, MA.

 Sybil Austin Skakle lives in Chapel Hill, NC.
 Since her retirement from hospital pharmacy in 1990 she has published four books and contributed to many anthologies.
 A book of poetry, Searchings- rocks revelations -rainbows was her first, published in 2001; followed by an early memoir, Confessions of an Outer Banks Filly.

 Susan Snowden is a freelance book editor based in western NC.
 Her poems have appeared in numerous literary journals and anthologies.
 She has received awards for her poetry from Writer’s Digest magazine, the Appalachian Writers’ Association, the Writer’s Workshop (Asheville), Coos Bay Writers (Oregon), Kennesaw State University (Atlanta), and others.

 NANCY SOLLOSI lives in Jamestown, NC.
 During

 the day she fulfills the obligations of a demanding career.
-She calls
+She

-to graze by the sea.
+just wants to graze by the sea.